 Check if a property is a car free or low car housing development

-You can check the spreadsheet designated low car developments list (65 KB) to see all properties which have been designated as a low car or car free development as of 1 August 2018.
+- check the spreadsheet designated low car developments list (55 KB) to see all properties classified as a low car or car free development as of 1 August 2018

 Why developments are car free or low car

 We're restricting the number of parking permits to help:

 - manage on street parking

 - mitigate the impact of climate change by reducing car ownership

 - reduce the impact of traffic on local centres

 - reduce the impact of new homes by encouraging people to walk, cycle and use public transport

 - improve the movement of traffic around the city to reduce congestion, air pollution and noise